dokempf/xeus-cling-cmake-setup/README.md

 It is recommended to work with CMake targets only, but include directories and libraries can also be specified manually (see below for the full signature of `xeus_cling_setup`).

 A `kernel.json` file will be generated into your build directory.
-If you perform installation of your project in CMake, this kernel specification will be automatically installed into your jupyter environment as part of the installation.
-If you do not want to perform installation, you can also manually install the kernel specification by building the CMake target `install_kernelspec`.
+You can also manually install this kernel specification by building the CMake target `install_kernelspec`.

 ## Documentation